Exponentiable Grothendieck categories in flat Algebraic Geometry: The tensor product of Grothendieck categories

 \subsection{Exponentiable Grothendieck categories}

-The tensor product of Grothendieck categories $\boxtimes$ endows $\grothflat$ with a monoidal structure.
+The tensor product of Gro\-then\-dieck categories $\boxtimes$ endows $\grothflat$ with a monoidal structure.
 We recall the definition of exponentiable object for this particular monoidal structure. \begin{defn} A Grothendieck category $\ce$ is called \emph{exponentiable} if, for every Grothendieck category $\cb$, there exists a Grothendieck category $\cb^{\ce}$ such that

 for any Grothendieck category $\ca$, and such equivalence is pseudo-natural in $\ca$. \end{defn} The rest of the paper will be devoted to providing a characterization of the exponentiable objects in $(\grothflat,\boxtimes)$.
 But before that, we can already provide an important tool in order to check exponentiability of Grothendieck categories, that exemplifies very well some of the strategies that we will adopt in the rest of the paper and that will be essential in the proof of our main theorem. \begin{lem} A Grothendieck category $\ce$ is exponentiable if an only if, for every small linear category $\AAA$, the exponential $\Mod(\hat \AAA)^\ce$ exists, where $\hat{\AAA}$ denotes the free completion of $\AAA$ under finite limits. \begin{proof} One implication is trivial, thus we only discuss the other.
-Assume that $\Mod(\hat \AAA)^\ce$ exists for any small $\AAA$ and let us show that $\cd^\ce$ exists.
-We claim that any Grothendieck category $\cd$ can be written as a pullback of a diagram of categories of linear presheaves as follows
+Assume that $\Mod(\hat \AAA)^\ce$ exists for any small $\AAA$ and let us show that $\cd^\ce$ exists for any Grothendieck category $\cd$.
+We claim that any such $\cd$ can be written as a pullback of a diagram of categories of linear presheaves as follows